 Staging and subsequent downloading of public data always requires an account with LTA user access privileges.
 This automatically happens if you were a member of the original project proposal in Northstar/MoM.
-If you do not have an account yet, you can register with "Create account".
-LTA access privileges will need to be granted by Science Operations and Support.
-Please, once you have created your account, submit a support request to the Radio Observatory helpdesk asking for LTA privileges stating clearly your username.
+If you do not have an account yet, you should contact the SDC Helpdesk.
+LTA access privileges will need to be granted by Science Data Centre Operations (SDCO).
+Please, submit a support request to the ASTRON helpdesk asking for LTA privileges.

 To stage and retrieve project-related data in the LTA which are proprietary you need to have an account in MoM that is enabled for the archive and coupled with the projects of interest.
-To this aim you can request Science Operations & Support to be added to the list of co-authors of the project.
+To this aim you can request SDCO to be added to the list of co-authors of the project.
 When you send such a request, you must add the project's PI in cc.
-After Science Operations and Support adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
+After SDCO adds you to the project, you might get an email asking you to set a new password in ASTRON Web Applications Password Self Service.
 Please note that this will set a new password not just for the LTA but for MoM (LOFAR/WSRT) and Northstar as well.